RREYESAL/HVScanTool/README.md

 3. You can see the plots of the distributions and the fit running the pngProducer.C.
 This macro accept a input parameter "barrel" or "endcap" as well, you can do in the prompt line for example $ root -l -b -q pngProducer.C("barrel")'.
 The macro create two png's per chamber the efficiency and the cluster size distributions with the respectively fits.

-4. If you need to get a summary of the fit results for all chambers, you can run the MakeASummary.C macro   just do $ root -l 'MakeASummary.C("barrel", false)' for example,  and you will get a root file in the summary directory with all relevant parameters from the fit.
+4. If you need to get a summary of the fit results for all chambers, you can run the MakeASummary.C macro   just do $ root -l 'MakeASummary.C("barrel", false)',   and you will get a root file in the summary directory with all relevant parameters from the fit.
 The second bool is the "black-list" parameter, most probably you have to define a black list with problematic rolls in the run and create a txt file "blacklist.txt" with them, if that was the case and you define a black-list with the  help of the experts, and you need a summary only with the filtered rolls(no problematic rolls) so you can put 'true'.

 NOTE:  The blacklist.txt file have to be in the data directory.